Connecting to Container Registry from Virtual Private Cloud

 - Click Create service account.

-- Enter a name for the service account, e.g.,
+- Specify the service account name, e.g.,

 sa-terraform